brimdata/zed/zng/docs/spec.md

 * an open bracket,
 * zero or more encoded values terminated with semicolon, and
 * a close bracket.

+The sequence of key/value pairs of a map is encoded as a container comprising key0, val0, key1, val1, ... keyN, valN.

 Any value can be specified as "unset" with the ASCII character `-`.
 This is typically used to represent columns of records where not all